jahschwa/sibyl/README.md

  - Sibyl will randomly crash without logging a stacktrace (please report this so I can figure it out!)

 ## Contact Me
-If you have a bug report or feature request,
+If you have a bug report or feature request, use github's issue tracker.
+For other stuff, you can contact me at [haas.josh.a@gmail.com][7].

  [1]: https://thp.io/2007/python-jabberbot/
  [2]: http://docs.python-requests.org/en/latest/